h3rald/min/next-release.md

 ### BREAKING CHANGES

 * SSL is now enabled by default when installing via nimble and when compiling by default.
 Use `-d:nossl` to disable.
-* The min shell no longer attempts to auto-complete executables (it never worked properly anyway).

 ### New Features